piiano/vault-code-samples-java-spring/README.md

 The main benefits are:
 - Field level encryption, including key rotation
 - Searchability is allowed over the encrypted data
-- Full audit to all data access
+- Full audit to all data accesses
 - Granular access controls
 - Out of the box privacy compliance functionality